Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 image.png

-Converting a Request to a Project
+Converting an Opportunity to a Project

 1. Manual Conversion

-• Go to the Projects page
+1. Go to the Projects page

-• Click + Project
+2. Click + Project

 image.png